arikxl/arikxl/README.md

 - 📫 You can reach me in **arikxl@gmail.com.**

-- ⚡ Fun fact: **I love, puzzles, riddles, logic challenges and football.**
+- ⚡ Fun fact: **I love puzzles, riddles, logic challenges and football.**

 ## 🚀 Languages and Tools: